-- Distributions that you rolled over, including distributions made in 2022 and rolled over after December 31, 2022 (outstanding rollovers). - · Recharacterizations. - Distributions that are a return of contributions under Return of IRA Contributions, earlier. - Distributions made on or after age 591/2 if you made a contribution (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2017. - A one-time distribution to fund an HSA.
+- 1. Distributions that you rolled over, including distributions made in 2024 and rolled over after December 31, 2024 (outstanding rollovers). - 2.
+Recharacterizations. - 3.
+Distributions that are a return of contributions under Return of IRA Contributions, earlier. - 4.
+Distributions made on or after age 591/2 if you made a contribution (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2019. - 5.
+A one-time distribution to fund an HSA.
 For details, see Pub.
-969. - Qualified charitable distributions (QCDs).
+969. - 6.
+Qualified charitable distributions (QCDs).
 For details, see Are Distributions Taxable? in chapter 1 of Pub.
-590-B. - Distributions made upon death or due to disability if a contribution was made (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2017. - Qualified distributions from Part IV of your 2022 Form(s) 8915-F, if any, you repaid in 2022 no later than the deadline for repayment. - Distributions that are incident to divorce.
-The transfer of part or all of your Roth IRA to your spouse under a divorce or separation agreement isn't taxable to you or your spouse.
+590-B. - 7.
+Distributions made upon death or due to disability if a contribution was made (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2019. - 8.
+Qualified distributions from Part IV of your 2024 Form(s) 8915-F, if any, you repaid in 2024 no later than the deadline for repayment. - 9.
+Distributions that are incident to divorce.
+The transfer of part or all of your Roth, Roth SEP, or Roth are treated as rollovers under Definitions, earlier, even if they were later repaid, unless they fall under numbers 4 or 7 above.

+SIMPLE IRA to your spouse under a divorce or separation agreement isn't taxable to you or your spouse.